raspberrypilearning/tweeting-babbage/worksheet.md

             twitter.update_status_with_media(status=message, media=photo)
     ```

-    Make sure all the code is indented to be inside the `while` loop.
+    Make sure all the code is indented so that it is inside the `while` loop.

 ## Final code